beyzasakaryaa/Movies-Site/README.md

 -  View popular movies with infinite scrolling or "Show More" pagination
 -  Search for movies by title
--  Add / remove movies from favorites (persisted in localStorage)
+-  Add / remove movies from favorites (persisted in localStorage, per user)
+-  **User Authentication**: Sign Up & Log In forms (stored in localStorage for demo)
+-  Log Out button (clears session and redirects to login page)
 -  View movie details in a modal
 -  Responsive layout for desktop and mobile
 -  Notifications for adding/removing favorites

 ---